 Windt, Jennifer M., Tore Nielsen, and Evan Thompson (2016).
 Does consciousness disappear in dreamless sleep?
 Trends in Cognitive Sciences, 20, 871-882.

 Wittgenstein, Ludwig (1951/1969).
 On certainty, ed.
 G. E. M. Anscombe and G. H. von Wright.
 Harper & Row.

 For example, Unger 1988; Tye 1996; Dennett 1998; Overgaard and Overgaard 2010; Bruno, Vanhaudenhuyse, Thibaut, Moonen, and Laureys 2011; Casali et al. 2013; Godfrey-Smith 2020.

-Two exceptions are Papineau 2002, 2003, whose view will be contrasted with my own in Section 8, and Brogaard in an unpublished manuscript dated 2010, whose argument is primarily grounded in facts about ordinary language use and thus very different from the arguments here.
+Exceptions include Papineau 1993, 2002, 2003, and Tye 2021 whose views will be contrasted with my own in Sections 8 and 10; Chin 2015, who defends a view similar to Papineau’s in a PhD dissertation; and Brogaard, in an unpublished manuscript dated 2010, whose argument is primarily grounded in facts about ordinary language use and thus very different from the arguments here.

 For a fuller discussion of the virtues of defining consciousness by example and an assessment of the risks of doing so, see Schwitzgebel 2016.